 Who Belongs, and Who Gets to Decide?

 In the months leading up to Trump’s election, issues of identity and belonging were consistent themes in the children’s play.
 In play scenes representing both their current reality and imagined futures, children explored questions such as: Who belongs?
 Who gets to decide?
 And, what types of inclusion and exclusion are best for a community?
 As children of Mexican immigrants who were largely portrayed as a problem for the United States, belonging and deserving to belong in the country were central and consequential issues.
 In the following, we share two examples that illustrate how the children took up the question of who belongs through collaborative play.
 The examples underscore how the children engaged with interpretive reproduction in order to make sense of the way they, their families, and their community were being positioned.
+They were selected because of how they illuminated the children’s sustained interest in questions about what it means to belong and organize fair systems of inclusion/exclusion.
 As we show, the children were also using play to imagine and develop more inclusive and diverse futures.

 “U.S. is the home of Mexicans too”